phalcon/blog/data/posts/2012/08/2012-08-12-introduction-series-2-the-events-manager.md

 $connection->query("SELECT * FROM products p WHERE p.status = 1");
 ```

-In order to log all the SQL statements executed by our application, we need to
-use the event "afterQuery".
-The first parameter passed to the event listener
-contains contextual information about the event that is running, the second is
-the connection itself.
+In order to log all the SQL statements executed by our application, we need to use the event `afterQuery`.
+The first parameter passed to the event listener contains contextual information about the event that is running, the second is the connection itself.

 ```php
 class MyDbListener